tigerfarm/arduino/Altair101/asm/programs/README.md

 pLoop.asm               JMP : Jump to a label.
 The first program tested.
                         NOP : Used as a spacer.

+opJmp.asm               JMP : Jump to label or to a decimal or hex address.

 opMvi.asm               MVI : Move immediate values to registers, using immediate types: decimal, hex, character (eg. 'a'), and EQU value.
                         HLT : Halt and restart.
                         EQU : Used to set an immediate value.